-My first lifebook was inspired by a three-year-old with HIV.
-Her birth mother was still alive, but the signs showed that she would not live for long.
-Almost certainly, this toddler would live long enough to have questions like, “Do I look like my birth mom?”
-“What was her favorite color?”
+A three-year-old with HIV inspired my first of many life books.
+Her mother was still alive, but she showed signs of her life nearing its end.
+It was likely this toddler would live long enough to be adopted and have questions like, “Do I look like my birth mom?”
+And, “What was her favorite color?”

-Little Arlene needed a lifebook.
-I sat with her birth mother and a translator taking pictures, getting stories, and convincing her to write a long letter, in Creole, to her daughter.
-That lifebook became little Arlene’s legacy.
+Little Arlene needed a life book.
+So, I sat with her mother and a translator, taking pictures, getting stories, and convincing her to write a long letter, in Creole, to her daughter.
+That life book became little Arlene’s legacy.

 It was 1994, and the clock was ticking.
-There were children, some (like Arlene) literally dying and all of them trapped in anxiety and sadness, waiting for their workers and caregivers to learn the language of adoption.
+I was working with children, some who were literally dying, and all who were trapped in anxiety and sadness.
+They were waiting for their workers and caregivers to learn the language of adoption.

 “This disease meant that your mommy’s blood could not fight illnesses.
 She became sicker as the years passed.
 Doctors do not know how to make people better who have this disease.
 Some people live longer with this disease than others.”

-In the beginning, what helped me a great deal was a set format.
-The experienced lifebook writers in my office had created a template of sorts.
+In the beginning, having a set format helped me a great deal .
+The experienced life book writers in my office had created a template of sorts.
 It included:

 - The child’s birth certificate (check your state’s regulations)